 The crime is increasing day by day in various countries.
 In India, the crime rate is very high.
 Criminology is the best career in such countries where crime is everywhere and several agencies, NGOs and other bureau has been working in this field.

 “The Criminology is the science of evidences, collected with the help of science like chemistry, genetics or physiology for the reference of crime”.

-On the other way, “the criminology is the study of individual or social crime”.
+On the other way, “The criminology is the study of individual or social crime”.

-The criminology involves the study of crime, the reason that working the behind of the case, cause of crime, crime statistics, prevention of crime, criminal behavior, and evaluation of criminal justice agencies, penology, criminal career and desistance and sociology of law.
+The criminology involves the study of crime, the reason that working behind the case, cause of crime, crime statistics, prevention of crime, criminal behavior, and evaluation of criminal justice agencies, penology, criminal career and desistance and sociology of law.

 The courses in the field of criminology are offered in range of certificate to doctoral level programmes as per the following:

 - Bachelor Degree Course (Forensic Science and Criminology)

 - Masters Degree Course (Forensic Science and Criminology)

 - Masters Degree Course (Forensic Science and Criminology Research)